cookpa/fwKeySecurity/README.md

 fw = flywheel.Client()
 ```

-which requires a separate login.
-An alternative method is to call
+which requires a separate login before calling the method.
-`flywheel.Flywheel('my-key')`.
-Unlike `Client()`, this cannot be
-called with no arguments, and may be deprecated.

 # Preventing key exposure in code